 There is virtually no chance that legal weed will be laced with other drugs, mislabeled, or full of dangerous additives.

-At the end of the day, legalization helps consumers and medical patients stay safe.
+Legalization helps consumers, and medical patients stay safe.

 Until the entire world embraces medical cannabis, there will still be struggles and hardships.

-Fortunately, as nations across the globe turn to legalization, the future is starting to look bright.
+Fortunately, as nations across the globe turn to legalization, the future is looking bright.